Shane32/AppTemplate/docs/azure-keyvault-setup.md

 - **Audit Logging**: Enable diagnostic logging for key vault access
 - **Secret Rotation**: Regularly rotate sensitive secrets
 - **Access Reviews**: Periodically review who has access to your key vault

-## Troubleshooting

-### Application Can't Access Key Vault

-- Verify the web app's managed identity has Key Vault Secrets Officer role
-- Check the Key Vault URI is correct in configuration
-- Ensure the key vault allows access from Azure services

-### Secret Not Found

-- Verify the secret name matches exactly (including casing)
-- Check the secret exists in the correct key vault
-- Ensure you're using the correct naming convention (double dashes)

-### Local Development Issues

-- Ensure you're authenticated with Azure CLI: `az login`
-- Verify you have permission to access the key vault
-- Check the Key Vault URI in your local configuration

-## Next Steps

-Your CI/CD setup is now complete!
-See the [CI/CD Setup Guide](cicd-setup.md) for an overview of all components.